manticoresoftware/openapi/README.md

 * [Python](https://github.com/manticoresoftware/manticoresearch-python) - it also has a testing suite with incomplete coverage

+* [.Net](https://github.com/manticoresoftware/manticoresearch-net) - it also has a testing suite with incomplete coverage

 * [Javascript](https://github.com/manticoresoftware/manticoresearch-javascript) - it also has a testing suite with incomplete coverage

 * [Java](https://github.com/manticoresoftware/manticoresearch-java)